imazen/resizer/docs/extend/events.md

 ### Pipeline.RewriteDefaults(IHttpModule sender, HttpContext context, IUrlEventArgs e);

 Fired during PostAuthorizeRequest, after Rewrite.
-Any changes made here (which conflict) will be overwritten by the the current query string values.
+Any changes made here (which conflict) will be overwritten by the current query string values.
 I.e, this is a good place to specify default settings.
 Only fired on accepted image types.
 Plugins can specify additional image extensions to intercept.
 Rewrite rules can be used to change extensions.

 ### Pipeline.PostRewrite(IHttpModule sender, HttpContext context, IUrlEventArgs e);